Servideska/HPC/doc.zih.tu-dresden.de/docs/software/virtual_desktops.md

 # Virtual Desktops

-Use WebVNC or NICE DCV to run GUI applications on HPC resources.
+Use WebVNC or DCV to run GUI applications on HPC resources.

 |                | WebVNC                                            | DCV                               |
 |----------------|-------------------------------------------------------|--------------------------------------------|